 Synaptic vesicle glycoprotein 2 (SV2)

-Synaptic vesicle glycoprotein 2 (SV2) family and SV2-related protein (SVOP) are transporter-like proteins that are located in synaptic neurotransmitter-containing vesicles.
-These have structural similarities with the major facilitator (MF) family of small molecule transporters, including GLUTs.
-SV2 and SVOP are involved in the regulated secretion of neurotransmitters from presynaptic neurons (Nowack et al., 2010), possibly via synaptic vesicle recycling.
+Synaptic vesicle glycoprotein 2 (SV2) family and SV2-related protein (SVOP) are transporter-like proteins that are located in synaptic neurotransmitter-containing vesicles, but they do not transport neurotransmitters.
 The three SV2 genes in mammals encode three isoforms SV2A, SV2B, and SV2C.
-SV2A is ubiquitously and homogeneously located in presynaptic vesicle membranes across the brain, while SV2B and SV2C have more restricted distribution (Bajjalieh et al., 1994; Janz & Südhof, 1999).
+SV2A is ubiquitously and homogeneously located in presynaptic vesicle membranes across the brain, while SV2B and SV2C have more restricted distribution (Bajjalieh et al., 1994; Janz & Südhof, 1999; Bartholome et al., 2017).
+Each vesicle membrane contains ∼5 SV2 molecules, with little variation (Mutch et al., 2011).
 SVOP is distantly related to SV2 family proteins with 20-22% homology, and is present also in neuronal cell bodies, while SV2 proteins are only found in synapses.
 SVOP is evolutionarily conserved protein in vertebrates and invertebrates.

-Botulinum neurotoxins use certain synaptic proteins, including SV2 isoforms, as receptors for entry into neurons (Baldwin & Barbieri, 2009).
+Botulinum an tetanus neurotoxins use certain synaptic proteins, including SV2 isoforms, as receptors for entry into neurons via the vesicle recycling mechanism (Baldwin & Barbieri, 2009; Rossi et al., 2022).

-SV2A is the binding site of racetam family of epilepsy drugs, including levetiracetam.
+SV2A is the binding site of racetam family of epilepsy drugs, including brivaracetam and levetiracetam.
 SV2A modulates epileptogenesis via GABAergic, but not glutamatergic system (Ohno & Tokudome, 2017).

-SV2B expression is high in the cortex and hippocampus, but it is absent in the globus pallidus, hippocampal dentate gyrus, reticular substantia nigra, and reticular thalamic nucleus (Bartholome et al., 2017; Hu et al., 2017).
+SV2B expression is high in the cortex and hippocampus, but it is absent in the globus pallidus, hippocampal dentate gyrus, reticular substantia nigra, and reticular thalamic nucleus (Bartholome et al., 2017; Hu et al., 2017; Rossi et al., 2022).
 Expression of SV2B seems to be restricted to some glutamatergic neurons.

 In humans, SV2C is expressed in evolutionarily old brain regions, including striatum, substantia nigra nuclei in the pons and medulla oblongata.
-Low levels are found in olfactory bulb, cerebrum, cerebellum, and hippocampus (Bartholome et al., 2017).
-SV2C is expressed in dopaminergic neurons, certain GABAergic neurons, such as Purkinje cells of the cerebellum, and in some cholinergic neurons (Bartholome et al., 2017).
+Low levels are found in olfactory bulb, cerebrum, cerebellum, and hippocampus (Bartholome et al., 2017; Rossi et al., 2022).
+SV2C is expressed in dopaminergic neurons, certain GABAergic neurons, such as Purkinje cells of the cerebellum, and in some cholinergic neurons (Bartholome et al., 2017; Rossi et al., 2022).
 SV2C regulates dopamine release (Dunn et al., 2017), and is involved in hypertension, venous thromboembolism and coagulation pathways (Janz & Südhof, 1999; Hu et al., 2017).